ajagnanan/openshift-elasticsearch/README.md

 ### Updates

-Currently, just Kibana is upgradeable.
+Only Kibana is upgradeable.
 The setup looks at an environment variable to handle the upgrade.

 The steps are as follows:

   - rhc set-env KIBANA_VERSION=4.0.2 -a <app> --namespace <domain>
   - trigger a `deploy` by pushing a change with git